Evaluating Undergraduate Education Study

 - inform the future development of the undergraduate dental education curriculum;

 - provide useful baseline information for future studies that relate to workforce issues and the provision of dental care in Scotland.

-Outcomes are reported to the Schools each year and contribute to quality assurance of undergraduate dental education and curriculum development.
-In the 2014-2015 academic year, the survey focuses on hygiene-therapy undergraduate education in the Universities of Dundee, Edinburgh and Highlands and Islands and Glasgow Caledonian University.
+Outcomes were reported to the Schools each year and contributed to quality assurance of undergraduate dental education and curriculum development.
+In the 2014-2015 academic year, the survey focused on hygiene-therapy undergraduate education in the Universities of Dundee, Edinburgh and Highlands and Islands and Glasgow Caledonian University.